Giving teachers back their time

 Teacher dashboard & alerts

-See who's progressing, who needs help, and where to intervene
+See who's progressing, who needs help, and where to intervene in real time.

 Here's how we brought it to life.

-Discovery
+Discovery & Focus

-Existing tools & Gaps
+Existing tools for teachers & Gaps

-AI ASSISTANT
+AI Assistant

 Magic School, Flint

-AI capabilities not applied to PBL student work specifically
+Not applied to PBL student work specifically

 Project Management